MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-MarkdownHelp.md

 -a----        5/22/2016   6:53 PM            664 Command03.md
 ```

-The first command creates a function named Command03 by using standard Windows PowerShell syntax.
+The first command creates a function named Command03 using standard Windows PowerShell syntax.

 The second command creates help for that stub function in the .\docs folder.